evan-p/glowmo/README.md

 ### Constructor commands

 - from & to : specify the variables of starting and ending position of a transition.
 These variables will be set as keys to the object of the handler function. 'from' is optional if not the first transition
 - in : specify the number of seconds the transition will last, followed by an 's'.
-This is required for every transition
+Required for every transition
 - then : use 'then' right before a transition the precedes another one
 - wait : specify the number of seconds that no change is made, in seconds, followed by an 's'
 - [] : use brackets to create loops.
 Loops can contain other loops